 - ground pepper

-- Add them in a medium-sized cooking pot and cover with water.
-Season with kosher salt.
-Bring to a boil over high heat.
+- Add potatoes to a small cooking pot and cover with water.
+Season with sea salt (or kosher salt).

-- Transfer potatoes to a large mixing bowl.
+- Transfer potatoes using a slotted spoon to a large mixing bowl.
 Keep the water they've boiled in aside.

 - Serve with Greek olives and some rustic bread.